CUSTOMER CART

 Back to Top

-Bottom Rail Hangs Unevenly- EasyUp?
+Bottom Rail Hangs Unevenly- EasyUp

 In some instances, the lift tapes (white ribbons) in your cordless shade can become entangled.
 This problem can typically be solved by pulling the shade down completely.
 This will usually realign the tapes.
 Prevention Tip: Always lift your shade from the middle rather than the sides and do not lift too quickly as this creates slack in the ribbons.